Rosy Boa Care (Lichanura trivergata)

 If you notice that there are tiny black bugs crawling on your boa, then your snake has mites.
 You may notice your boas soaking in the water dish.
 Although this is a possible sign of mites, soaking is a good for your snake; it will drown the mites.
 You should treat your snake with mite spray and follow the instructions on the product you purchased to kill the mites.
 You should also soak the snake in comfortable warm water after you have treated it.
 This will clean any residue mite spray off your boa.
 You will need to get rid of all substrate and carefully clean all hides and cage decor.
 I would use white paper towels for a cage liner during the treatment process; this will make it easy to see the mites.
 You will have to repeat the treating process multiple times to cover the life cycle of the mites.
 Mites should be looked at as a serious health threat to your snake.
 I have heard of cases where snakes in captivity have died from a mite infestation.

-Although I have had little problems with my rosy boas shedding, you should soak your snake in warm water if it has retained shed.
+If your boa has problems shedding, then you should soak your snake in warm water.
 After soaking you should be able to carefully remove retained shed gently by rubbing your finger on the snake.
 The retained shed should come off the snake.
-Look carefully at the eyes of your boa, be sure to carefully remove retained shed from the eyes.
+Look carefully at the eyes of your boa, be sure to carefully remove retained shed from the eyes (eye caps).
 If your snake repeatedly has trouble shedding you may need to seek the advice of an experienced reptile vet or breeder.
 Do not keep your rosy boa in wet or humid conditions long term.
 Rosy boas are from dry desert climates.
 Keeping your rosy boa’s cage excessively wet or humid can make your snake sick.
 Be proactive and keep your snake healthy by keeping your snake’s cage dry and clean, disinfect the water dish, and pay close attention to the appearance and behavior of your rosy boa.

 Remember that you are responsible for the health and well being of your boa; do not neglect your responsibility.
-If you follow the guidelines included in this care sheet, then your rosy boa will live a very long healthy life; there are some captive rosy boas that are in excess of thirty years old.
+If you follow the guidelines included in this care sheet, then your rosy boa will live a very long and healthy life.
+There are some captive rosy boas that are in excess of thirty years old.